BRUT by Youssef Akiki

 Above the City, Closer to the Source

 The drive up to Hrajel already tells you something about what BRUT by Youssef Akiki is trying to do.
 The Keserwan mountain villages sit above the coastal sprawl of Greater Beirut, and by the time you reach the altitude where the cedar slopes begin and the air carries the particular cold clarity of the Lebanese highlands, the logic of a restaurant rooted in local sourcing becomes hard to argue with.
-You are, quite literally, in the ingredients.
-The unnamed road that leads to the restaurant is itself a kind of editorial statement: this is not a place built for visibility or convenience, but for a specific idea about where food should come from and what it should taste like when you get it right.
+You are in the ingredients.
+The unnamed road that leads to the restaurant speaks to a specific idea about where food should come from and what it should taste like when done well.

 The Sourcing Argument in Practice